akeneo/pim-api-docs/content/graphql/queries-and-arguments.md

 | `locales` | **String[]** | Filter labels to keep only the ones related to this locales<br/>example `locales: ["fr_FR", "en_US"]`                                                                                 |

 ## assetsRecords
 Get a list of assets for a given asset family.

 Based on the REST API endpoint [https://api.akeneo.com/api-reference.html?#Asset](https://api.akeneo.com/api-reference.html?#Asset)

+Before using the GraphQL outbound API to retrieve assets, please visit this page to understand the [asset limitations](/graphql/limitations.html#about-assets).

 | Argument      | Type         | Description                                                                                                                                                                           |